-> Cover policy
+Cover policy

 The Company uses a real estate brokerage firm, ASSURANCES COSTE-FERMON S.A.S.
-ARGAN's real estate assets, including the majority of the leasedfinanced assets, are covered by the insurance companies AXA and AFM.
+ARGAN's real estate assets, including the majority of the leased-financed assets, are covered by the insurance companies AXA and AFM.

 In general, the Company considers that its insurance policies are adequate in light of the value of the insured assets and the risk incurred.
 In particular, they cover the cost of reinstatement of all the property assets.
-The table below shows the level of cover per claim for the main risks as at 1st January 2020, on the understanding that this list cannot be exhaustive:
+The table below shows the level of cover per claim for the main risks as at 1st January 2021, on the understanding that this list cannot be exhaustive:

-Types of cover Amount Direct damages ➤ Comprehensive insurance covering all property by type or intended use without distinction Up to the amount of the damage and subject to the limit of the CIL () Liability insurance, included in the CIL Claims by neighbours and third parties From €5,940,307 to €10,000,000 depending on the policies Miscellaneous losses and charges, included in the CIL Financial losses; loss of rent; indirect losses; demolition costs; leak detection costs, etc. All of these losses and miscellaneous costs are covered in full and without distinction, up to an amount of: From €5,831,612 to €21,669,227 or no limit depending to the policies Cover common to all insured events ➤ Adjuster's fees According to schedule Additional cover Replacement cost
+Types of cover Amount Direct damages ➤ Comprehensive insurance covering all property by type or intended use without distinction Up to the amount of the damage and subject to the limit of the CIL () Liability insurance, included in the CIL → Claims by neighbours and third parties From €5,921,163 to €10,000,000 depending on the policies Miscellaneous losses and charges, included in the CIL ➢ Financial losses; loss of rent; indirect losses; demolition costs; leak detection costs, etc. All of these losses and miscellaneous costs are covered in full and without distinction, up to an amount of: From €5,812,818 to €21,599,393 or no limit depending to the policies Cover common to all insured events → Adjuster's fees According to schedule Additional cover Replacement cost

-(\) CIL = Contractual Indemnity Limit. €25, €30, €50, €60, or €100 million depending on the policies.
+() CIL = Contractual Indemnity Limit.
+From €25 million to €100 million depending on the policies.